3dharmadev/state-city-management-system/readme.md

-Laravel State and City Management System
+<h5>Laravel State and City Management System
 This Laravel application allows users to manage states and cities within those states.
-Users can perform CRUD (Create, Read, Update, Delete) operations on states and cities, and the system displays the count of cities for each state in the state listing page.
+Users can perform CRUD (Create, Read, Update, Delete) operations on states and cities, and the system displays the count of cities for each state in the state listing page. </h5>

 Features
 CRUD Operations: Users can create, read, update, and delete states and cities.